 Cause: In the model, you misspelled the name of the custom class for the entity.

 Remedy: Ensure that the spelling of the custom class name in the model matches the spelling of the custom class you implement.

 Custom accessor methods are not invoked, and key dependencies are not obeyed

 Problem: You define a custom subclass of

 NSManagedObject for a particular entity and implement custom accessors methods (and perhaps dependent keys).
 At runtime, the accessor methods are not called, and the dependent key is not updated.

 Cause: In the model, you did not specify the custom class for the entity.

-Remedy: Ensure that the model specifies of name of the custom class for the entity (that is, that it is not
+Remedy: Ensure that the model specifies the custom class name for the entity rather than

 Problems with Fetching

 Problem: You create a sort descriptor that uses a comparison method defined by NSString, such as the following: